Federico-Conti/digital-forensics/Theory/src/Windows Forensics/note.md

 ---

+Note: the LAST MODIFIED is also when a file finishes downloading

+---

 ## Arsenal Image Mounter (AIM)

 - **Purpose**: Treats a forensic image as if it were a physical disk.
 Acts as middleware for Windows.